Extended Outages Expected Following Severe Ice Storm

 Situation Update

-CEMC crews are responding to widespread damage across our service area following this severe ice storm.
-There are currently about 22,000 members without power, down from our peak this afternoon of over 35,000.
-Due to the extent of tree damage and broken electrical equipment, we are expecting this to be a multi-day restoration event.
+Throughout the week, CEMC crews have been responding to widespread damage across our service area following Sunday’s severe ice storm.
+There are currently about 107 members without power, down from our peak of over 35,000 during the storm.
+Due to the extent of tree damage and broken electrical equipment, it is possible that restoration could last until the end of the week for some members, especially those in the hardest hit areas like Portland and Gallatin.
+Crews will continue working through the night, focusing on the final, most detailed repairs needed to restore service to these remaining members.

-While our crews are working to restore service as quickly and safely as possible, members should prepare for the possibility of being without power for potentially days in some areas.
-If you currently do not have power, it is very important that you make necessary preparations or arrangements to be without electricity for days.
+For those still without power, it is very important that you make necessary preparations or arrangements to be without electricity for an extended period.
 If needed, consider reaching out to friends or family who have power, checking on neighbors, or locating a warming shelter in your area.
 Safety and staying warm are the top priorities during extended outages.
+If you or someone you know relies on electricity for life-sustaining medical equipment and is without power, please make alternative arrangements and contact local emergency services if necessary.

 Damage Assessment

 Ice accumulation has caused trees, limbs, and debris to fall onto power lines, poles, and other equipment.
 In many locations, crews cannot begin electrical repairs until trees and debris are safely cleared.
-As of Monday morning, over 1,200 individual outage locations must be repaired, many of which require physical clearing before power restoration work can begin.
+In some locations, crews must clear debris just to reach damaged lines, only to discover additional broken poles or downed lines farther along the circuit.
+This kind of compounded damage significantly increases the time required to make repairs.

 Additional Crews are Assisting

-To support restoration efforts, multiple outside line crews are arriving today and tomorrow, with additional crews requested through statewide mutual aid channels.
-We currently have over 500 personnel working on restoration, including over 200 contract crew members with more on the way and expected to arrive Monday afternoon.
-These crews are assisting alongside CEMC lineworkers to assess damage, clear hazards, and begin repairs as conditions allow.
+To support restoration efforts, we currently have over 600 personnel working on restoration, including over 250 contract crew members that arrived on Monday and continue to work alongside our own lineworkers.
+Crews have come in from other utilities and contractors in Tennessee, Georgia, Arkansas, and Pennsylvania.
+These crews are assisting alongside CEMC lineworkers, tree trimming and right-of-way crews, and ground support crews to assess damage, clear hazards, and begin repairs as conditions allow.

 Restoration Process